Pyrite: Properties, Facts and Photos

 What is Pyrite?

-Although pyrite can look similar to gold, several characteristics make it relatively easy to distinguish one from the other.
+Although pyrite can look similar to gold, several characteristics make it relatively easy to tell one from the other.

-One of the most noticeable differences is colour because pyrite is not quite as yellow.
-It also weighs less than gold and is considerably harder.
+One of the most noticeable differences is colour because pyrite is not as yellow.
+It also weighs less and is much harder.

-Gold is surprisingly soft and grades just 2 to 2.5 on the Mohs scale of mineral hardness, about the same as a fingernail.
-Pyrite, which grades 6 to 6.5, is much harder but brittle.
+Gold is very soft and grades just 2 to 2.5 on the Mohs scale, about the same as a fingernail.
+Pyrite is 6 to 6.5, but it's also brittle.

-Pyrite and gold have a different crystal structure and different coloured streak.
+Although the two minerals have a similar colour, they have different crystal structures and different coloured streaks.
 Streak is the colour of a mineral in powdered form.
-In pyrite, the streak is greenish-black, and in gold, it's golden or yellow.
+Pyrite has a greenish-black streak, while gold is golden-yellow.

-The name 'Fool's Gold' is often linked to the Great American Gold Rush because small pieces of pyrite are said to have been mistaken for gold.
-Although the name may have been used during the Gold Rush, the phrase 'Fool's Gold' can be traced back much further.
+The term fool's gold is often associated with the Great American Gold Rush because small pieces of pyrite were said to have been mistaken for gold.
+Although the name may have been used during the Gold Rush, it can be traced back much further.

-You can read more about the term 'Fool's Gold' in this online book about the mineral pyrite.
+The history of the name is explored in more detail in this online book.
 The article begins on page 6, which you can jump to from the contents page.
 I wasn't able to link to it directly.
 The book is here.
-It's a little slow to download, but makes an interesting read.
+It can be a little slow to download, but makes an interesting read.

-In films involving pirates, they would often be seen biting into a coin to confirm it was gold.
+In pirate films, when they found treasure, they would often bite into a coin to confirm it was gold.
 This almost certainly came out of Hollywood.
-Biting into pure gold may leave teeth marks due to the mineral's softness, but biting a coin from this period would not have the same effect.
-This is because coins were already being alloyed with another metal to improve hardness.
+Biting into pure gold may well leave teeth marks due to its softness, but biting a coin from this period would not have the same effect.
+That's because coins were already being alloyed with another metal to improve hardness.

-An example of this was seen during the 2024 Olympics when a Chinese gymnast saw fellow medalists biting on their gold medals.
-Although she clearly didn't understand the reason for doing this, she then did the same.
+An example of this was seen during the 2024 Olympics when a Chinese gymnast saw fellow medalists biting on their medals.
+Although she didn't understand why, she did the same.

 Properties of Pyrite (geology)

-Pyrite in a flat disc-like shape with outward radiating crystals is known as a pyrite sun .
+Pyrite in a flat disc-like shape with outward radiating crystals is known as a pyrite sun, which is a type of concretion.
 The crystal habit of pyrite can also be massive.

 In the late 1970s, deep-sea hydrothermal vents were discovered on the ocean floor at previously unexplored depths.
 These vents supported unique ecosystems with hundreds of newly discovered species.
 Many of the vents emitted mineral-rich fluids containing pyrite at temperatures as high as 400°C (752°F).

-Gold and pyrite form under very similar geological conditions and even occur within the same rock.
+Gold and pyrite often form under similar geological conditions and can even occur within the same rock.
 Inclusions of gold in pyrite are not uncommon.

-Pyrite is a relatively common mineral found worldwide but generally only occurs in small quantities.
+Pyrite is a relatively common mineral found worldwide, but it generally only occurs in small quantities.
+Large, well-formed specimens can be difficult to find.

 The Rio Tinto region of Spain has vast pyrite reserves.
 Countries including Bolivia, Brazil, Peru, Japan, Canada and Italy, to name just a few, have produced many fine specimens of pyrite.